craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 I genuinely believe I’ve made more progress on the things that matter to me in every phase of my life, and have spent less time obsessing about the things I’m not getting done since I started making a serious effort at this.

-I could be fooling myself and wasting a bunch of time, but it certainly doesn’t feel that way.
+I could be fooling myself and wasting a bunch of time, but it doesn’t feel that way.
 Your mileage may vary, but hopefully something I do can be remixed or swiped to benefit you.

 <h2 id=mysystem>My System</h2>